SpaceParkLeicester/Sentinel_SAR/README.md

 ## Initialisation steps and Pytest Commands
 * Run `python setup.py install` from the root directory of the project.
     * This will install all the required libraries, packages, and dependencies in an environment.
+    * If you want to delete the package installed by `setup.py`, just delete `xxxx.egg-info` folder
 * Run `pip install -e .`
     * This will make the project editable to be able to develop and run tests.
-* To test the fucntions, datapipe lines, etc. using `pytest` package
+* To test the functions, datapipe lines, etc. using `pytest` package
     * Run `pytest -rA -s tests/run/test_data_download.py`
 * If not added, add project folder path to `sys.path` in order to use the relative paths while developing and testing
     * In python